top of page

 He needed the truth, as tough as it may have been to give it or for Naaman to receive it.
 And that's what he got.
 Every leader needs an inner circle of truth-tellers.

 2. He listened to his people.
-There was nothing preventing Naaman from continuing in his rage.
+Nothing was preventing Naaman from continuing in his rage.
 Indeed, others would probably consider it a sign of weakness for the great commander to relent.
 But he listened to his people.

 3. He accepted correction.
 Naaman went beyond listening to his team.
 He came over to their side of the issue.
-He dropped his wounded pride at the supposed snub by the prophet.
+He dropped his wounded pride at the prophet's supposed snub.
 He got down in the muddy water.

 4. He took action on good counsel.
 Naaman didn't waste any time acting on his counselors' advice.
-He could have listened intently, but then waited until the crowd was gone to take action, in order to save face.
+He could have listened intently but then waited until the crowd was gone to take action to save face.

 Instead, he acted immediately.
 One of the hallmarks of all great leaders is the ability to take decisive action.
 Once Naaman decided to heed good advice, he followed through with his feet.